 - By default, pressing one of these keys performs the special feature indicated by the icon printed on the key.
 For example, pressing the keys with speaker icons adjusts the volume.

-- If you want to use one of these keys as a standard function key, hold the Fn key (usually in the lower left corner of the keyboard) while pressing the function key.
-Pressing Fn-F10 (speaker icon) performs the function assigned to the F10 key instead of toggling mute on or off.
+- If you want to use one of these keys as a standard function key, hold the Fn key (usually in the lower-left corner of the keyboard) while pressing the function key.
+For example, pressing Fn-F10 (speaker icon) performs the function assigned to the F10 key instead of toggling mute on or off.

 If you prefer the top row of keys to always behave as standard function keys without holding the Fn key: